sacredbanana/AmigaGPT/README.md

 **AmigaGPT** uses the GPT-4 architecture developed by OpenAI to generate coherent, context-aware responses to your input.

+- ### AI Image Generation with DALL-E 2 and DALL-E 3

+**AmigaGPT** can access the powerful DALL-E models to generate images from a prompt.
+You can view and save the images right inside the app.

 - ### Seamless integration with AmigaOS

-AmigaGPT takes full advantage of the latest AmigaOS 3.2 API to provide a smooth, native user experience without the need to have third party frameworks installed.
+**AmigaGPT** takes full advantage of the latest AmigaOS 3.2 API to provide a smooth, native user experience without the need to have third party frameworks installed.

 - ### UI customisation